 This gent knows his stuff.
 Follow him and then bookmark any tweet he makes on the subject of mathematics.

-If you have 1-2 hours only, explore the Learning Trajectories website:
+If you have 2-3 hours only, explore the Learning Trajectories website and read Making Numbers:

 This website is arguably the quickest way for a novice of early mathematics learning to become better informed.
 The Learning Trajectories approach is to attempt to specify a progression that learning can follow for various areas of early mathematics, from subitising to spatial visualisation.
 For each area, there are several levels with each demonstrated through brief videos and learning activities.
 If I ran a primary teacher training course, I would give every trainee and hour or two, at least, to explore this website.
 It is a goldmine.